Female sexual dysfunction symptoms may include:

 - Feels unhappy or bad about herself

-Sex problems can also be linked to physical events in a woman’s life.
+Sexual dysfunction can also be linked to physical events in a woman’s life.
 For instance, sex can be painful for a woman in the weeks or months after she gives birth.
-And some women lose interest in sex as they get older or after they go through menopause.
+Some women lose interest in sex as they get older or after they go through menopause.
 (Menopause is the time in a woman’s life when she stops having monthly periods.)

-Certain conditions can also lead to sex problems.
+Certain conditions can also lead to female sexual dysfunction.
 These include:

 - Medical problems, such as cancer or heart problems